Institute-for-Rock-Magnetism/2025_rockmagpy_workshop/3_rockmagpy_exploration/README.md

 8. **Add these Verwey Estimates to the Specimens MagIC Table**: Integrate the estimated Verwey transition temperatures into the MagIC specimens table to enhance the MagIC contribution.

+**Extra fun**

+Take some of the data from another example that we imported in the previous notebook from MagIC and determine more of the Verwey transitions.

 ## 🏔️ [Coercivity Spectra Analysis Notebook](https://pmagpy.github.io/RockmagPy-notebooks/hysteresis_backfield_notebooks/coercivity_unmixing_MaxUnmix.html)

 We will also run through [this notebook](https://pmagpy.github.io/RockmagPy-notebooks/hysteresis_backfield_notebooks/coercivity_unmixing_MaxUnmix.html) on JupyterHub that implements the MaxUnMix algorithm for unmixing magnetic coercivity spectra using Python, adapted from the original R-based implementation by Maxbauer et al. (2016).